AustralianAntarcticDivision/rbgm/README.md

 -   read of the BGM format, maintaining all topology and attributes
 -   use of the BGM specification for visualization and data extraction
--   creation of BGM from from shapefiles, R spatial objects and whatever else
+-   creation of BGM from shapefiles, R spatial objects and whatever else

 Installation
 ------------